Bursary 2018 winner, Laura Kirkpatrick

 We are now accepting applications for the open studio Bursary.
 This is an award open to new or emerging artists.
 There are no fees.

-Application for the bursary is open to anyone over the age of 18 and includes mentorship, 1 years inclusion on the OS scheme & a £250 award.
+Application for the bursary is open to anyone over the age of 18 and includes assistance in setting up your studio, 1 years inclusion on the OS scheme & a £250 award.
 Idealy you should have your own space to show, but if not we will try and help you find a location to show within our catchement area which happens in July.
 The prize will also include entry to the Preview Show, Marlborough in April.

 The process is simple.
 Send one email including a CV and a statement about your work and process to the following email.
 The email must include 5 images of your recent work (withing the past 12 months).
 Please make sure the images are in focus and are of a good resolution.
 All images must include your name in the file.
 If you win, you will require a minimum of 20 works to be shown in July.